amminer/ansifier/README.md

 Other similar environments which also make use of ANSI escapes may be similarly disagreeable to `ansifier`'s emissions.

+Also note that the CLI provides a `-m/--meofetch` flag.
+If you want to use this you have to have neofetch installed and on your `PATH` so the script can get its output from a subprocess.
+See the Usage section for more details on the CLI.

 ## 📦 Installation <a name = "installation"></a>

 This package is on PyPi!
 Simply `pip install ansifier` and you should be good to go.

 ## 🕹️ Usage <a name="usage"></a>

-From python in the environment you `pip install`ed, you can run ansifier as the main module i.e. `python -m ansifier` to access the command-line interface.
+`python -m ansifier` exposes a command-line interface.
 The CLI takes an extensive array of arguments which are pretty thoroughly documented in the --help output.
 More detailed external documentation is in the works, but for now this should be plenty to get anyone up and running.

-Note that the CLI provides a `-m/--meofetch` flag.
-If you want to use this you have to have neofetch installed and on your `PATH` so the script can get its output from a subprocess.

-To use ansifier programatically, you can `from ansifier import ImageFilePrinter`.
+To use `ansifier` programatically, you can `from `ansifier` import ImageFilePrinter`.
-More detailed external documentation is in the works, but for now take a look at the docstrings of the ImageFilePrinter class for a comprehensive explanation of how the class is intended to be used, and how you might hack it up in ways that are only somewhat intended.
+More detailed external documentation is in the works, but for now take a look at the docstrings of the `ImageFilePrinter` class for a comprehensive explanation of how the class is intended to be used, and how you might hack it up in ways that are only somewhat intended.

-The CLI takes one argument for each parameter that ImageFilePrinter.\_\_init\_\_ takes, plus a few more.
+The CLI takes one argument for each parameter that `ImageFilePrinter.\_\_init\_\_` takes, plus a few more.
+The exception is the array of characters which an `ImageFilePrinter` instance chooses from while converting an image to text - right now this is fully configurable except that the CLI lacks an argument for it, but it's pretty high on my priority list to add this.

-This video is also a little out of date, but - forgive me, for now.
+Here it is in action!
+This video is a little out of date - forgive me, for now.
 I'll update it soon to reflect the new streamlined installation and usage process (and the new less silly naming scheme).

 https://github.com/amminer/ansifier/assets/107884857/3ceab1fb-dbf5-44ef-9421-5e42a34cee66